nasiftanjim/PVZHD/README.md

 # PvZ HD
-This changes almost every assets to match PvZ HD.
+This changes almost every asset to match PvZ HD.
 Bringing the experience of PvZ HD on your PC!

 # Showcase Video
 [![Showcase Video](/screenshots/Thumbnail.png)](https://youtu.be/VZtRLQ1t4rY)